lucascarter0/jekyll-now/_posts/2018-08-03-Simple-UKF.md

 The problem with this is that all accelerometers are subject to random errors, and these errors will accumulate over time when integrated.
 If we continue using our governing equation with no way to account for these errors, the train's onboard computer will assume it is maintaining the desired velocity, while in reality the true velocity is deviating due to error, as seen in the figure below.

 ![Fig 3.
 Error Propagation]({{ site.baseurl }}/images/train_imuOnly.png "Fig 3.
 Error Propagation in System")

+## Implementing a New Navigation Strategy
+We will minimize the final velocity error in two ways:
+1. Attempt to account for the accelerometer error in the system model
+2. Fuse the accelerometer information with an additional sensor